ezsystems/ezpublish-kernel/doc/specifications/rest/REST-API-V2.rst

 :Method:  POST
 :Description: executes a query and returns view including the results
               The View_ input reflects the criteria model of the public API.
+              The "type" attribute of the Query element in the ViewInput can be used to choose between a Location ("location") or a Content ("content", the default) Query.
 :Headers:
     :Accept:
         :application/vnd.ez.api.View+xml: the view in xml format (see View_)